Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 Coat hanging on vintage hooks

 Adding a sliding "barn" door to the bathroom has added a nice decorative element to the room and maintains some of the old house charm by reusing something original to the home.
-Best of all, it allows for a pretty light fixture to hang in the room and no longer will someone coming out of the bathroom open the door into another person or the opening entry door!
+Best of all, it allows for a pretty light fixture to hang down in the room now and no longer will someone coming out of the bathroom open the door into another person or the opening entry door!

 Black sliding barn door